Basic Instinct 2: Development

 MGM had planned to produce the sequel for release in 2002, but announced in 2001 that they would no longer be making the film.
-On the same day of the announcement, Sharon Stone filed a lawsuit against the movie's producers Andrew G. Vajna and Mario Kassar, claiming she was guaranteed "at least $14 million for her commitment to the sequel, even if the movie never got made" and "as much as 15 percent of gross receipts if the film were released."
+On the same day of the announcement, Stone filed a lawsuit against the movie's producers Andrew G. Vajna and Mario Kassar, claiming she was guaranteed "at least $14 million for her commitment to the sequel, even if the movie never got made" and "as much as 15 percent of gross receipts if the film were released".
+Paul Verhoeven, who directed the previous film, was offered to direct, but he declined.
 Die Hard director John McTiernan had been attached to direct the film.
-He said that he wanted Benjamin Bratt to play the male lead, but that Sharon Shone did not approve.
+He said that he wanted Benjamin Bratt to play the male lead, but that Stone did not approve.
 He wanted to rewrite the character as a Latin-American psychiatrist working in an emergency room, who is "seduced not by just the woman but by wealth and luxury he'd never before been exposed to."
-Robert Downey Jr. was offered the role of Dr. Michael Glass but he declined.
+Robert Downey Jr. declined the role of Dr. Michael Glass.
 Aaron Eckhart had also been in consideration to co-star with Stone.
 Other directors considered included David Cronenberg and Lee Tamahori.
 In 2004, the producers settled the lawsuit with Stone by agreeing to make the movie.